Beelzebarb/sft/README.md

 Spherical Field Theory is the idea that at the most basic and small scale, the Planck-scale, that there exist discrete interacting spheres that only interact with local neighbours.

-The idea for this theory came from the brilliance of Paul Dirac's work, and his belief in total and complete Locality.
+The idea for this theory came from the brilliance of Paul Dirac's work, and his belief in total and complete locality.
 This principle is the entire thing that allows SFT to work as it does.

-This project has had a lot of ups and downs, I thought it was dead when I couldn't get the system to function without scaffolding holding it up in the code, that it was dead, but that has been resolved.
+This project has had a lot of ups and downs, I thought it was dead when I couldn't get the system to function without scaffolding holding it up in the code it was dead, but that has been resolved.

-It now maintains stability through 100,000 frames deterministic across Linux and Windows as well as Desktop and Rackmount Server hardware still, but the force equations have been completely redone.
+It now maintains stability through 100,000 frames deterministic across linux and windows and desktop and server hardware still, but the force equations have been completely redone.

-The entire theory now operates on a custom usage of the Morse potential and a new implementation named the Dirac Core Pressure, which acts as a short-range quantum exclusion force.
+The entire theory now operates on a custom usage of the Morse potential and a new implementation named Dirac Core Pressure, which acts as a short-range quantum exclusion force.

-**Personal Note:** This entire idea is because of Paul Dirac, and his vision and philosphy of locality.
-He inspired me to have the idea, to make the simulation and now because of that i decided to name the short-range quantum exclusion force as the Dirac Core Pressure, his philosphy and work live on.
+**Personal Note:** This entire idea is because of **Paul Dirac**, and his vision and philosphy of **locality**.
+He inspired me to have the idea, to make the simulation and now because of that I decided to name the short-range quantum exclusion force as the Dirac Core Pressure, his philosphy and work live on.

 Also, Philip M. Morse, who developed the Morse potential now used in this theory and the simulation, thank you for your amazing and excellent work, it lives on today as well inside SFT.